 It is important to determine the type of interview to be used before starting the process and then maintain that style with each candidate.
 Please refer to Addendum 2 of this guide, which provides background on behavioral/structured interviews.
-The interview should move beyond the "what and when" to the "how and why" a candidate did something and how the competencies of the candidate match the current job description.
+You can also find the interview should move beyond the "what and when" to the "how and why" a candidate did something and how the competencies of the candidate match the current job description.
 Interview types vary depending upon the role, and examples include:

-• Initial screen: HR will conduct an initial prescreen of resumes for all nonfaculty external applicants to ensure they meet the basic requirements of the position.
-From that process, HR will recommend five to seven applicants for the hiring manager to interview.
-An applicant is an individual who has applied for a position; a candidate is someone who has been vetted through the process, is being brought in for an interview, and is a strong consideration for hire.
-All applicants are not candidates for a position.

-- Interactive video interview: Zoom or other technology is used to conduct a video interview that provides an interpersonal discussion making travel unnecessary. - Campus interview: On-campus interviews are conducted by the selection committee or hiring manager.
+- Initial pre-screen: the talent acquisition team can conduct an initial prescreen of resumes for all nonfaculty external applicants to ensure they meet the basic requirements of the position.
+From that process, they can recommend applicants for the hiring manager to interview.
+An applicant is an individual who has applied for a position; a candidate is someone who has been qualified and vetted through the process, is being brought in for an interview, and is a strong consideration for hire.
+All applicants are not candidates for a position. - Interactive video interview: Zoom, Microsoft Teams or other technology is used to conduct a video interview that provides an interpersonal discussion making travel unnecessary. - Campus interview: On-campus interviews are conducted by the selection committee or hiring manager.
 If no selection committee is used, a one-on-one with the hiring manager and the candidate may be considered.
 Typically, it is a best practice to have at least two individuals represent the University during the interview process.
-When a candidate is asked to participate in an on-site interview, an application for employment will be emailed to the candidate.
-The candidate must complete this application and bring it to the on-site interview or return it electronically prior to the interview.
+When a candidate is asked to participate in an on-site interview, an application for employment should be requested and completed by the candidate by the talent acquisition lead.
+The candidate must complete this application electronically through our applicant tracking system (ATS) TOPS prior to the interview.
+The TOPS ATS can be accessed by single sign-on through this link: https://newhaven.clearcompany.com.
 All individuals involved in the interviewing process should use the employment application as a reference during the interview process.
 The University's application for employment for this purpose can be found on myCharger.